RippeR37/libbase/README.md

 #### Add to your CMake project

-Once `libbase` is installed in your system, simply add it and link it to be able to use it:
+Once `libbase` is installed in your system, simply make CMake find it and link all targets (that should be able to use `libbase`) with it:

 ```cmake
 find_package(libbase CONFIG REQUIRED)